fxckgfw/shadowsocks-wiki/Optimizing-Shadowsocks.md

 If you use other ways to run shadowsocks in the background, make sure to add `ulimit -n 51200` in your init script.

 After optimizing, a busy Shadowsocks server that handles thousands of connections, takes about 30MB memory and 10% CPU.
 Notice that at the same time, **Linux kernel usually uses >100MB RAM** to hold buffer and cache for those connections.
+By using the sysctl config above, you are trading off RAM for speed.
 If you want to use less RAM, reduce the size of rmem and wmem.

 ![if_eth0-day](https://cloud.githubusercontent.com/assets/1073082/3358558/2a18bc5a-fadf-11e3-96c3-473c42f1a3a3.png)